South Africa Women’s Trip Recap | Part 1: The Women

 One woman in our group has been working through a fear of heights that developed after losing her husband — a real, physical anxiety response: panic on staircases, freezing on bridges.
 On a previous trip she needed two people flanking her to cross a hanging bridge with her eyes closed.
 On another she froze coming down from a rooftop restaurant in Greece.

 This trip included a hike along the cliffs at the Cape of Good Hope — a narrow path and boardwalk, a strong coastal wind, and the cliff edge close.
-Honestly, it was a little unnerving for all of us.
+It was a little unnerving for all of us.
 The wind was strong enough that at points we ducked down just to feel more grounded.

 She started the hike fine on the dirt path, her close friend walking beside her.
 Then the boardwalk narrowed, the wind picked up, and the cliff’s edge came into view.
 Her anxiety rose.